pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_peak_internal_load.md

 - **zone**

 **Returns:**
-- **result**: a numeric value in W/sf giving the sum of the internal coincident peak loads in all spaces in the zone
+- **result**: an array giving 2 values: [total peak watts in the zone, total zone area] the total peak watts is the  of the internal coincident peak loads in all spaces in the zone

 **Function Call:**
 - **get_baseline_system_types**